gallit/zuno-switch/README.md

 The **FLIRS powersave mode** is enabled but the sleep mode is never called so it's like the **always on** profile.

 ## Jeedom
+Jeedom is a Z Wave Controller software.
+Configuration is quite simple once the device is correctly associated.

+### Commands
 Comming next